We want our MTV!

 And I think Mark Goodman was the first VJ on.

 Oh, I thought it was Alan Hunter.
+I'm pretty sure it was Mark Goodman.

-I watched, like, there are all sorts of videos of, you know, the first hour, the first two hours, the first whatever hours of MTV.
+I watched like, there are all sorts of videos of, you know, the first hour, the first two hours, the first whatever hours of MTV.

+And I watched the first little bit of it.
 And I'm pretty sure it was Mark Goodman who was first.

 Oh, okay.

+We'll, we'll, we'll find out eventually one day.
 I did see that I think VH1 rebroadcast the first 24 hours of MTV once not too many years ago.

 Oh, well, that's fun.

-Yeah, just as like a hey guys, we like you over here.
+Yeah, just as like a, hey, guys, we like you over here.
+And also, I'm a semi-recent subscriber to SiriusXM.

-And also, I'm a semi-recent subscriber to serious xm oh yeah i don't know why i resisted for so many years maybe i just didn't know as much about it but i love it
+I don't know why I resisted for so many years.
+Maybe I just didn't know as much about it, but I love it.

+I really, really am enjoying it.
 And there are a few shows on a few stations from those VJs.

 I think Martha Quinn has a show.
+Oh, yeah, yeah.

-Alan Hunter has one, Mark Goodman.
+Alan Hunter has one.
+Mark Goodman.

 I think Nina Blackwood used to.
+I'm not sure if Martha Quinn still does.

-I'm not sure if Martha Quinn still does, but yeah, it's cool to, and I didn't even know, like, I'll just be listening to a cool station and it's like Mark Goodman pops up.
+Like, I'll just be listening to a cool station and it's like Mark Goodman pops up.
+It's nice.

-I feel like they owe you at least a free month or a hat, a baseball cap, at least.
+I feel like they owe you at least a free month.

-Yeah, it happened a free year.
+Or a hat, a baseball cap, at least.
+Yeah, happened a free year.

 Okay.

-Yeah, so did you finally cave when the offer for how much it would cost you a month kept going down and it got into like the $1.50 area?
+Yeah, so did you finally cave when the offer for how much it would cost you a month kept going down and it got into like the dollar fifty area?
+Yeah, and that's sort of the ticket.

-You just wait for a good deal.
+You just, you just wait for a good deal.
+Right.

+First 12 months or like five bucks or something.
 And they said, well, there goes your free year, Chuck.

 A couple of comedians early on that went on to be noteworthy were rejected.
+Richard Belzer, which is hysterical to think of him as an MTV VJ.

 He was so cool, though.
+Oh, I love Bels.

 And then Carol Leefer was a comedian who later went on to write for Seinfeld.
+Yeah, she did pretty well for herself.

 Yeah.

 The thing is, in retrospect, today you're like, yeah, MTV was huge.
+Not at first.

 Like you said, basically, Fort Lee, New Jersey was the first and only place to have access to MTV.

-So it wasn't out of the gate, like a sure bet that MTV was going to become a huge cable juggernaut.
+Just a few small parts of New Jersey was the only place where you could see MTV.
+So it wasn't out of the gate, like a sure bet, that MTV was going to become a huge cable juggernaut.

 And